 3. If you qualify once, you’ll qualify every year.

 Pell Grants have a maximum availability of up to 12 semesters of college.
 This helps if you’re a double major or just taking a bit longer to graduate.
-You don’t have to complete college in four years.
+In other words, you don’t have to complete college in four years.

 For further reading, checkout 5 tips for Securing university Grants and What You Need to Know About State Grants and Scholarships